jaspervdj/jaspervdj/posts/2023-06-19-haskell-puzzles.md

 Haskell evaluation powered by [tryhaskell.org](https://tryhaskell.org).
 UI powered by [some messy JavaScript](/files/2023-06-19-haskell-puzzles.js).

-We playtested this with simple pieces of paper during the event and at the final presentation we played a multiplayer version where each player controls only one token.
+We playtested these puzzles with simple pieces of paper during the event.
+At the final presentation we played a web-based multiplayer version where each player controls only one token.

 We actually found the single player to be more fun, and since we already had some client code I decided to clean it up a bit and make a single player version